 See aegis(1) for a list of environment variables which may affect this command.
 See aepconf(5) for the project configuration file's project_specific field for how to set environment variables for all commands executed by Aegis.

 '''

 aecp(1) copy files into a change

-aedb(1) begin development of a change

-aemv(1) rename a file as part of a change
+'''

 aenfu(1) remove new files from a change

 aent(1) add new tests to a change

-'''

 aerm(1) add files to be deleted by a change